strike65/SwiftyStats/README.md

 }
 ```

-You can retrive your data encapsulated by an SSExamine object as an array in various sort orders (ascending, descending, as entered [original], unsorted):
+You can get your data as an array in various sort orders (ascending, descending, as entered [original], unsorted):

 ```Swift
 // all elements as array